Climbing Mount Kilimanjaro is not considered difficult.

 That is correct as in that you need no climbing experience.
 There is no technical skill required at all.
 It really is nothing more than an uphill walk.
 (With possibly a bit of scrambling on the "Barranco Wall", depending on the route you choose.)

-But trekking on Mt.
+But climbing Mt.
 Kilimanjaro is still a very demanding adventure.
 Even if it takes no special mountaineering skills, I believe that previous trekking experience makes a huge difference to your chances to reach the summit.

 I also think that people who have climbed mountains before will find trekking on Kilimanjaro easier than people who have never climbed a mountain in their lives.

-The main problem when trekking up Kilimanjaro is the altitude: the fact that it takes many days to get to the top and the low oxygen levels at height.
+The main difficulty when climbing Kilimanjaro is the altitude: it takes many days to get to the top and oxygen levels at height are low.

-People who have climbed mountains before have the advantage that they learned to pace themselves.
+People with climbing or trekking experience have learned to pace themselves.
 They learned to judge the demands of such a trek and adjust their pace so that it allows them to walk for many, many hours.

-And they have learned to find a steady rhythm, slowly putting one foot in front of the other, without stopping.
-If the path gets steeper, your steps get smaller, the rhythm stays the same.
+They have learned to find a steady rhythm, slowly putting one foot in front of the other, without stopping.
+If the path gets steeper, steps get smaller, the rhythm stays the same.
 That pace and rhythm lets you cover amazing distances and heights, without even noticing.

-Trekkers have also learned that even if the path looks endless, even when you feel you have no energy left, as long as keep putting one foot in front of the other, you ALWAYS get to the top.
-And you ALWAYS have enough left to make just one more little step.
+Trekkers have also learned that even if the path looks endless, even when you feel you have no energy left, as long as you keep putting one foot in front of the other, you always get to the top.
+And you can always take just one more step.

-I you are used to trekking in the mountains you will talk and look around, but all the while your legs will maintain that steady - and slow! - rhythm.
+I you are used to walking in the mountains you will talk and look around, too, but all the while your legs will maintain that steady - and slow! - rhythm.

 Find that rhythm, a comfortable rhythm where your body switches to autopilot and the brain into neutral.
 It is the most efficient way for your body to cope and it requires the least energy and the least oxygen.